matthieunoel/QbeBot-V2/README.md

-# Building RESTful Web APIs with Node.js, Express, MongoDB and TypeScript
+# Building RESTful Web APIs with Node.js, Express, SQLite and TypeScript

 This is a simple API that saves contact information of people.